The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 Over 500 signed a petition against the new dress code.

-And they're being blatant blatantly open about these girls are just they're distracting these young boys and they're not studying.
+These girls, they're distracting these young boys, and they're not studying.

 They're just staring at the girls, and we've got to do something about it.

-So they told the girls you cannot continue to dress provocatively like this.
+So they told the girls, you cannot continue to dress provocatively like this.

 Now they're going to cover them up.

-And it it's even the parents are uh are protesting.
+And it's even the parents are protesting.

-Quick call, Tim in Goldsboro, North Carolina.
+Tim in Goldsboro, North Carolina.

 Hello.